megansteinmasel/online-news-popularity/README.md

 ## Directory

-* To read the offical project report, view the [news-popularity-documentation.pdf]()
+* To read the official project report, view the [news-popularity-documentation.pdf](news-popularity-documentation.pdf)
-* To see the data mining techniques employed using Python, view the [final.ipynb]()
+* To see the data mining techniques employed using Python, view the [final.ipynb](final.ipynb)